ryan-l-robinson/ryan-l-robinson.github.io/_posts/2023-07-14-Future-Microblogging.md

 Calckey is another in the fediverse that addresses some of the concerns many have with Mastodon, like full text search and quote posts.

-There are lots more that I won't get into: Pixelfed for photos (think Instagram), Bookwyrm for book reviews (think Goodreads), Lemmy or Kbin for more forum-like conversations (Reddit)@.
+There are lots more that I won't get into: Pixelfed for photos (think Instagram), Bookwyrm for book reviews (think Goodreads), Lemmy or Kbin for forum-like conversations (Reddit)@.
 They can all talk to each other.
 That's a pretty promising future.

 ## Predicting the Future